 Whatever strategy you choose, or whoever your card is meant for, Spoonful of Comfort is here to help you decide what to write in a Mother’s Day card.
 We’ve spent years perfecting the art of meaningful gift-giving, and we’re ready to pass our wisdom down to you.

-What you write in your Mother’s Day card is a reflection of what your mother means to you, so make your words count.
+What you write in your Mother’s Day card reflects what your mother means to you, so make your words count.
 Here are some ideas of what to write in your card for the beginning, middle, and end.

 Beginning Your Card

-Starting your card may seem like the hardest part about writing it.
+Starting your card may seem like the hardest part of writing it.
 Don’t overcomplicate it.
 You don’t have to grab your mom’s attention with the opening line; just getting a card should be enough to hold her attention.
-The opening should be something that’s meaningful, comes from the heart, and sounds like you.
+The opening should be something that is meaningful, comes from the heart, and sounds like you.
 Here are a few different tones you can use to start your card, with some examples of what that may sound like.